 NOTE: A suitable cell will belong to a different TA or LA which is not in the "forbidden TAs or LAs for roaming".
 When a TA supports multiple systems (e.g. 5GS and EPS), a cell of the TA may be a suitable cell for one system while the cell is not a suitable cell for other systems..

+3.2.2.4.2A "Partial" SNPN restrictions

+When a registration attempt by the UE is rejected by a network due to a "partial" SNPN restriction, the UE shall perform one of the following procedures determined by the indication in the location update reject cause sent by the network (see 3GPP TS 23.122 [3]):

+i) The UE shall store the tracking area identity in the list of "5GS forbidden TAs for regional provision of service" respectively and shall enter the limited service state.
+The UE shall remain in that state until it moves to a cell in a location area where service is allowed.

+ii) The UE shall store the tracking area identity in the list of "5GS forbidden TAs for roaming" respectively and shall use one of the following procedures according to the network selection mode:

+A) Automatic network selection mode:

+The procedure of 3.2.2.2.
+A).

+B) Manual network selection mode:

+The procedure of 3.2.2.2.B).

+iii) The UE shall store the tracking area identity or in the list of "5GS forbidden TAs for roaming" respectively and shall search for a suitable cell in the same PLMN or SNPN.

+NOTE: A suitable cell will belong to a different TA which is not in the "forbidden TAs for roaming".

 3.2.2.4.3 PLMN restrictions for PS services

 When a registration attempt for PS services by the UE is rejected by the network with the cause "GPRS services not allowed in this PLMN", the PLMN identity shall be written to a list of "forbidden PLMNs for GPRS service" in the ME.
 This list is deleted when the UE is switched off or when the SIM/USIM is removed; the maximum number of possible entries in this list is implementation dependent, but must be at least one entry (see 3GPP TS 23.122 [3]).